What is the Retention Ratio?

 The Retention Ratio is the portion of net earnings that are retained by a company rather than being paid out as dividends to shareholders.

-How to Calculate the Retention Ratio
+How to Calculate Retention Ratio (Step-by-Step)

 The importance of the retention ratio is related to the fact that companies re-investing their net income into their operations implies that there are growth opportunities worth pursuing in their current pipelines.